Andrew-code2020/MS2/README.md

 ##### Header and Footer

-- Across each of the Holiday in Ireland Web pages you may verify that the Header and the Footer have the same features outlined above.
+- Across each of the Holiday in Ireland web pages you may verify that the Header and the Footer have the same features outlined above
 - There is only one exception and that is the FAQ page where an alert bar is added above the main navigation bar to provide users with government of Ireland travel advice.

 ##### Section

-- The section element changes it's content depending on which page you are on.
+- The section element changes it's content depending on which page you are on
+- Below I have outlined briefly the testing on each section

 #### Home/Landing page

 Go to the "Home" page
-- Verify that when you hover the cursor over any destination in the grid and verify that the hover feature means the grid turns green
+- Verify that when you hover the cursor over any destination in the grid that the grid turns light green
-- click on any destination in the grid and verify that content pertinent to that destination appear below in a box with the destination turning golden rod yellow so the user knows which destination the content is referring too.
+- Click on any destination in the grid and verify that content pertinent to that destination appear below in a box with the destination turning golden rod yellow so the user knows which destination the content is referring too.
-- Click on each button to toggle the appearance of further information on each of the following topics
+- Click on each destination in the grid and verify that the exact same thing happens for each of the topics below;
   - Activity (Heading)
     -  Delphi Resort
     -  CenterParcs
     -  Donegal Adventure Center
     -  Waterford Greenway
   - Culture (Heading)
     - Newgrange
     - Croke Park